dipankardas011/dipankardas-portfolio/content/diary/Oct24.md

 description = "Let's talk about my October 2024"
 +++

+# Date 2024-10-22
+* completed the buildsafe ci/cd end to end
+* reading books
+* learning about redhat openshift

 # Date 2024-10-21
 * reading books
 * call with harsh and saiyam on new ideas and plans on ksctl future